ThePendulum/aurora/README.md

 A static color can look cozy, but to make things more exciting, each color channel is powered by a mathematical expression parser that provides access to [lots of mathematical operations](https://github.com/silentmatt/expr-eval#expression-syntax), which become especially powerful in combination with the variables aurora makes available.

 ### Presets
-Mathematical expressions are versatile, but they can be inconvenient to use.
-Common effects are provided as presets, and are listed below a channel on focus.
-The master channel lists presets that affect multiple other channels
+Of course, composing expressions is not everyone's favorite pastime.
+Therefore, expressions for common effects are provided as presets, and are listed below a channel on focus.
+The master channel lists presets that affect multiple other channels.

 ## Variables
 The following variables can be used in expressions on all color channels: